yell0w4x/cobra/README.md

 To get the cli description please issue `cobra --help` or e.g. `cobra backup --help` to get help on certain command.

-This will backup all the docker volumes ss well as `/want/this/dir/backed/up` directory, but `skip-this-volume` `and-this-one`.
+This will backup all the docker volumes as well as `/want/this/dir/backed/up` directory, but `skip-this-volume` `and-this-one`.

 ```bash